project-sunbird/project-sunbird.github.io/pages/features-documentation/user_type.md

 | **Book Creator** |       Yes       |       Yes      |       No      |       No      |           No           |       No      |         Yes         |

 ## Book Reviewer
-A Book Reviewer assesses books within prescribed guidelines.
-On Sunbird, there are defined review guidelines.
-The book reviewer assesses the content based on these guidelines.
-A book reviewer has the right to reject or publish the content based on these guidelines
+A Book Reviewer assesses books within defined and prescribed guidelines.
+A book reviewer has the right to reject or publish the content based on these guidelines.

 <b>User Role Matrix for a Book Reviewer</b>